StarOffice: History

-In March 2009, a study showed that StarOffice only had a 3% market share in the corporate market.
+In March 2009, a study showed that StarOffice had a 3% market share in the corporate market.

 Naming

 StarSuite was the version of StarOffice with Asian language localization.
 It included Japanese, Korean, Simplified Chinese and Traditional Chinese interfaces.
 It also included additional fonts for the East Asian market, resulting in slightly larger installation footprint.
 Otherwise the features were identical to StarOffice.

 The two brands existed because a StarOffice brand was owned by another company in certain Asian countries.
 Currently NEC produces StarOffice collaborative software (unrelated to the one discussed here) in Japan.
 After Oracle acquired Sun Microsystems (in January 2010) it renamed both StarOffice and StarSuite as "Oracle Open Office".

 Sun ONE Webtop

 In 2001, Sun Microsystems announced Sun ONE Webtop – formerly known as project StarPortal – a limited release.
 It was based on StarOffice components.